chapel-lang/chapel/doc/rst/language/spec.rst

 :ref:`Ref_Variables`.

 The ``type-part`` of a variable declaration specifies the type of the variable.
-It is optional if the ``initialization-part`` is specified.
-If the ``type-part`` is omitted, the type of the variable is inferred using local type inference described in :ref:`Local_Type_Inference`.
+It is optional.

-If the ``type-part`` refers to a generic type, then an ``initialization-part`` is required and will be used to determine the type of the variable.
-In this event, the compiler will fail with an error if the ``initialization-part`` is not coercible to an instantiation of the generic type.
+The ``initialization-part`` of a variable declaration specifies an initial expression to store into the variable.
+It is also optional.
+When present, it forms the initialization expression for the variable.

-The ``initialization-part`` of a variable declaration specifies an initial expression to assign to the variable.
-If the ``initialization-part`` is omitted, the ``type-part`` must be present, and the variable is initialized to the default value of its type as described in :ref:`Default_Values_For_Types`.
+If the ``initialization-part`` is omitted, the compiler will consider if split initialization can be applied to this variable as described in :ref:`Split_Initialization`.
+If split initialization can be applied, the compiler will identify a later assignment statement and the right-hand-side of that statement will form the initialization expression.
+If the ``initialization-part`` is omitted and split initialization cannot be applied, then the variable will need to be initialized to a default value.
+Only `var` and `const` variable declarations can be initialized to a default value.
+Not all types have a default value.
+Default values are described in :ref:`Default_Values_For_Types`.

-If the ``no-initialization-part`` is present, the variable declaration does not initialize the variable to any value, as described in :ref:`Noinit_Capability`.
-The result of any read of an uninitialized variable is undefined until that variable is written.
+If the ``type-part`` is omitted, the type of the variable is inferred from the initialization expression using local type inference described in :ref:`Local_Type_Inference`.
+If the ``type-part`` refers to a generic type, the initialization expression is required and will be used to determine the type of the variable.
+In this event, the compiler will fail with an error if the initialization expression is not coercible to an instantiation of the generic type.

 Multiple variables can be defined in the same ``variable-declaration-list``.
 The semantics of declaring multiple